Un1xG0d/StarStream/README.md

 ## Overview
 The idea behind this project is to automate the receiving and logging of communications from the [amateur radio repeater on the International Space Station](https://www.ariss.org/).

+It uses the real-time location of the ISS to determine distance from the user and automatically starts receiving through an attached SDR when the conditions are deemed acceptable.

 <h1 align="center">
   <img src="https://github.com/Un1xG0d/AutoARISS/blob/8186b951fbf49e990289e6ecb7367a0dc227663e/images/screenshot_dashboard_1.png">
 </h1>